CloudLabsAI-Azure/Terraform-workshop/Terraform/03 - Helpers/Guide.md

 ### Estimated Duration: 45 Minutes

+## Scenario

+As Contoso expands its application architecture into multiple tiers, the infrastructure must include network security controls.
+In this lab, you will create a web-tier subnet, configure a Network Security Group (NSG) with dynamic rules using iterators, and apply standardized resource tags.

 ## Overview

 In this lab you will extend the infrastructure from Lab 02 by adding a second **web-tier** subnet and securing it with a **Network Security Group (NSG)**.
 You will use Terraform `dynamic` blocks with `for_each` to generate multiple NSG rules from a single reusable configuration and apply resource tags for governance and cost tracking.